raspberrypi/documentation/remote-access/vnc/README.md

 ## Virtual desktop mode

-In this mode, VNC Server will create a graphical desktop in the memory of the Raspberry Pi, rather than being attached to the display.
-This allows you to use the graphical desktop of the Pi without having its display enabled.
+In this mode, VNC Server will create a graphical desktop in the memory of the Raspberry Pi: this allows you to use the graphical desktop of the Pi without having its display enabled.

 ![Connecting to an in-memory virtual desktop](images/raspberry-pi-virtual.png)